Does Garcinia Cambogia work?

 In humans?
 Not really.

-We analyzed three studies, and not only, to evaluate the results of this supplement in weight loss.
+We analyzed three studies, and more, to evaluate the results of this supplement on weight loss.

-References for each one can be found at the end of the article.
+References for each of them are found at the end of the article.

 Does Garcinia Cambogia work?
 That's what we're going to see now.